Access to Child Care Excellence, Services, and Support

-The next application cycle for the Ladder ACCESS child care scholarship will be available online via PeopleSoft July 15 through August 12, 2015 for currently employed tenured and tenure-track faculty.
-Look for an announcement email from Senior Vice Provost, Judy Singer.
-A smaller second round will be held from August 26 through September 9 for those newly-hired ladder faculty with hire dates after August 1, 2015.
+The next application cycle for the Ladder ACCESS child care scholarship will be available online via PeopleSoft Wednesday, July 13 through Wednesday, August 10, 2016 for currently employed tenured and tenure-track faculty.
+Look for an announcement email from the Senior Vice Provost, Judy Singer.
+A smaller second round will be held from August 31 through September 14 for those newly-hired ladder faculty with hire dates after August 1, 2016.

 Eligibility - The Ladder Access program is a childcare scholarship program open to faculty who:

 - Are ladder faculty – Assistant and Associate Professors, full Professors (including HMS WLT tenured faculty), Assistant, Associate, and full Professors in Practice (GSD), Benjamin Peirce Fellows, and Convertible Instructors, and

 - Have at least one child under the age of 6 in childcare (born on or after July 1, 2010), and

 - Are on a regular Harvard payroll, and

 - Have an adjusted gross household income of less than $175,000 (adjustments by the Office of Work/Life are made for single-parent households (less $10K) and for each additional child aged under 13 years beyond the first child aged under 6 years (less $10K – up to three additional children)

 Further eligibility requirements and answers to common questions can be found in the Ladder ACCESS FAQ: Rules & Eligibility Guidelines.